 - What are ethical and societal implications of people’s responses to socially interactive technology, and social robots specifically?
 How should these implications be addressed?

-- How can we influence technology design and policy to develop socially acceptable and beneficial robots?
+- How can we influence technology design and policy direction to develop socially acceptable robots that benefit society?